 Results

 It’s worth mentioning a couple of points about this job.
 Having this Accuphase P-300 fixed properly when it originally failed would have been the ideal solution and would likely have saved a ton of time and money.
-We don’t know when that was though or what the circumstances were, so as usual, a lack of history leaves us to speculate about exactly what happened here.
+We don’t know when that was or what the circumstances were, so as usual, a lack of history leaves us to speculate about exactly what happened here.

-Without the right approach, complex, beautiful pieces like this classic amplifier are lost, perhaps destined for the Hall of Shame after falling into the wrong hands.
+Without the right attention, complex, beautiful pieces like this classic amplifier are lost, perhaps destined for the Hall of Shame after falling into the wrong hands.
 It’s important to seek really good advice regarding any work on an amplifier like this.

 Repair vs Replace